kubernetes/kubernetes/docs/proposals/auditing.md

 1. As a cluster operator I want to **define log-rotation** of a file-based output backend.

+1. As a cluster operator I must be able to create a trace for **kubectl exec** and other non-CRUD access to a container.

+1. As a cluster operator I must be able to get a trace of commands executed in **kubectl exec**.
+(TODO: out of scope?)

 ## Community Work

 - Kubernetes basic audit log PR: https://github.com/kubernetes/kubernetes/pull/27087/